Chemistry and Biochemistry Scholarships

 Shirley Larzelere Viele Scholarship

-This renewable scholarship supports Chemistry majors who aspire to become high school chemistry teachers and are actively involved on campus.
-By submitting a brief essay demonstrating financial need, students can receive financial assistance that allows them to focus on their studies, leadership, and campus involvement, helping them pursue their career goals with confidence.
+The Shirley Larzelere Viele Scholarship supports chemistry majors who aspire to become high school chemistry teachers and who are actively engaged on campus.
+This renewable award provides financial assistance to help you focus on your studies, leadership roles, and campus involvement, giving you the resources to pursue your career goals with confidence.

 Michael J. and Susan P. Farrell Endowed Scholarship in Science Education

-This renewable scholarship supports students in the College of Science and Engineering pursuing careers in science education.
-With a minimum GPA of 2.75, it provides financial assistance that helps students focus on their studies, teaching preparation, and professional growth while easing the cost of their education.
+The Michael J. and Susan P. Farrell Endowed Scholarship in Science Education supports students in the College of Science and Engineering who are pursuing careers in science education.
+This renewable award provides financial assistance that allows you to focus on your studies, teaching preparation, and professional growth, while helping ease the cost of your education.

 Max A. May Endowed Scholarship in Chemistry